CPD is proud to announce our Cities and Settlement Initiative, consisting of three pillars delivered over three years.

 - streamlining arrangements between federal, state and local governments;

 - developing an integrated service delivery model that improves labour market participation;

 - identifying best practice to be replicated and scaled; and

 - knitting more tightly together selected regional and capital cities and providers undertaking refugee settlement.

-CSI is supported by the Myer Foundation and the Vincent Fairfax Family Foundation and follows CPD’s February 2017 report, Settling Better: Reforming refugee employment and settlement services, released with the support of the Boston Consulting Group.
+CSI is supported by the Myer Foundation, the Vincent Fairfax Family Foundation and the Cameron Foundation and follows CPD’s February 2017 report, Settling Better: Reforming refugee employment and settlement services, released with the support of the Boston Consulting Group.